George Nassar: Later life

 Nassar was convicted in 1967 of murder in the first degree and that conviction was upheld following plenary or de novo review.
+In 1969, he lost an appeal against the conviction.
 In 1982, Nassar filed an unsuccessful pro se motion for a new trial.
-When that motion was denied Nassar filed a one-sentence “motion for leave to appeal,” which was effectively abandoned.
+When that motion was denied Nassar filed a one-sentence "motion for leave to appeal", which was effectively abandoned.

 Nassar and other Massachusetts prisoners were transferred to federal custody in the summer of 1980.
 Nassar and seven other prisoners successfully challenged the transfers in a 1981 civil suit.
 Because the prisoners did not receive reclassification hearings and other procedures mandated by Massachusetts law, they were returned to Massachusetts custody.

-Nassar was being held in federal prison in Leavenworth, Kansas, as recently as 1983.
-Nassar is currently at Massachusetts Correctional Institution – Shirley.
+Nassar was being held in federal prison in Leavenworth, Kansas, as late as 1983.
+He was later transferred to Massachusetts Correctional Institution – Shirley.

-After twenty years, Nassar moved again for a new trial, which motion was denied.
+After twenty years, Nassar filed a motion for a new trial, which was denied.
 The Supreme Judicial Court of Massachusetts, in affirming the denial of the motion, wrote: “Nassar claimed in his motion that he was unable, in 1983, to show good cause not to dismiss the matter because at that time, he was incarcerated in the Federal prison in Leavenworth, Kansas, without access to Massachusetts legal materials.
-However, he was returned to Massachusetts in December, 1983, but did not seek to reopen the matter or inquire as to its status at that time, or at any time thereafter for over twenty years.
+However, he was returned to Massachusetts in December 1983, but did not seek to reopen the matter or inquire as to its status at that time, or at any time thereafter for over twenty years.
 We perceive no error or abuse of discretion in declining to reopen the proceedings after such a long period of inaction.”

 Nassar's appeal was denied by the Massachusetts Supreme Judicial Court on February 15, 2008.
+He maintained his innocence for Hilton's murder for the rest of his life.